MooersLab/pymolsnips/README.md

 <summary><b>Installation of *jupyterlab-snippets* for JupyterLab</b></summary>

 The kernels are easily installed for a particular python interpreter.
-Breifly, the python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:
+Briefly, the python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:

 ```bash
 /Applications/PyMOL.app/Contents/bin/python -m pip install ipykernel
 /Applications/PyMOL.app/Contents/bin/python -m ipykernel install
 ```

-On Mac OS, the kenerls are stored in `~/Library/jupyter/kernels`.
+On Mac OS, the kernels are stored in `~/Library/jupyter/kernels`.
 A python kernel as a separate folder with three files in it.
 Two of the files are images of the python logo.
 The third file is a javascript file, `kernel.json`, that is created by the above ipykernel install operation.
-However, it is trival to manually create a copy of the folder and its contents to create a new kernel for a new Python interpreter.
+However, it is trivial to manually create a copy of the folder and its contents to create a new kernel for a new Python interpreter.
 One has to to edit the path in the kernel.json to the Python interpreter on the third line (see code listing below) and change the `display_name` of the kernel on the nineth line.
 The display name can have any format.
-There is no need to include a period between pymol and python as in the example.
+There is no need to include a period between PyMOL and python as in the example.
 The kernel.json file is a plain text file that can be edited with any text editor.
 (JSON represents JavaScript Object Notation.)
 The kernel.json file for the Python interpreter inside the PyMOL.app on the Mac is shown below.